 Applicable Nasdaq Stock Market, or Nasdaq, rules require a majority of a listed company's board of directors to be comprised of independent directors within one year of listing.
 In addition, the Nasdaq rules require that, subject to specified exceptions, each member of a listed company's audit, compensation and nominating and corporate governance committees be independent.
 Audit committee members must also satisfy the independence criteria set forth in Rule 10A-3 under the Exchange Act, and compensation committee members must also satisfy the independence criteria set forth in Rule 10C-1 under the Exchange Act.
 Under applicable Nasdaq rules, a director will only qualify as an "independent director" if, in the opinion of the listed company's board of directors, that person does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
-In order to be considered independent for purposes of Rule 10A-3, a member of an audit committee of a listed company may not, other than in his or her capacity as a member of the audit committee, the board of directors, or any other board committee, accept, directly or indirectly, any consulting, advisory, or other compensatory fee from the listed company or any of its subsidiaries or otherwise be an affiliated person of the listed company or any of its subsidiaries.
+In order to be considered independent for purposes of Rule 10A-3, a member of an audit committee of a listed company or any of its subsidiaries or otherwise be an affiliated person of the listed company or any of its subsidiaries or otherwise be an affiliated person of the listed company or any of its subsidiaries.
 In order to be considered independent for purposes of Rule 10C-1, the board must consider, for each member of a compensation committee of a listed company, all factors specifically relevant to determining whether a director has a relationship to such company which is material to that director's ability to be independent from management in connection with the duties of a compensation committee member, including, but not limited to: the source of compensation of the director, including any consulting, advisory or other compensatory fee paid by such company to the director; and whether the director is affiliated with the company or any of its subsidiaries or affiliates.

-In 2018, our board of directors undertook a review of the composition of our board of directors and its committees and the independence of each director.
+In April 2018, our board of directors undertook a review of the composition of our board of directors and its committees and the independence of each director.
 Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our board of directors has determined that each of Dr. Healy, Dr. Buschle, Dr. Tyagi and Mr. Gill is an "independent director" as defined under applicable Nadaq rules, including, in the case of all the members of our audit committee, the independence criteria set forth in Rule 10A-3 under the Exchange Act, and in the case of all the members of our compensation committee, the independence criteria set forth in Rule 10C-1 under the Exchange Act.
-In making such determination, our board of directors considered the relationships that each such non-employee director has with our company and all other facts and circumstances that our board of directors deemed relevant in determining his or her independence, including the beneficial ownership of our capital stock by each non-employee director.
+In making such determination, our board of directors deemed relevant in determining his or her independence, including the beneficial ownership of our capital stock by each non-employee director.
 Mr. Gad, Dr. Møller and Mr. Kruse are not independent directors under these rules because they are executive officers of the company and Mr. Wedell-Wedellsborg and Dr. Raskin are not independent directors because they are affiliates of two of our principal shareholders, WG Biotech ApS, or WG Biotech, and MSK, respectively.